A user-centric approach: the urgent need to reconsider customer onboarding

 The digital-first path is rapidly becoming the "new normal" in banking.

-The connected consumer of today expect to be able to open a new account online using their tablets, laptops and smartphones.
+The connected consumer of today expects to be able to open a new account online using their tablets, laptops, and smartphones.

 However, many FIs either offer a fragmented approach - where you still have to sign a final document in-branch- or deliver an unfriendly complex online experience.

-Processes are taking way too long and lead to a high abandonment rate.
-In other words, potential new customers give up and may never come back.
+Processes are taking way too long and leading to a high abandonment rate.
+In other words, potential new customers give up and may never return.

 ID verification and facial match

 The challenge starts with document authentication at the initial phase of the digital onboarding process.
 Needless to say, the digital authentication process eliminates costly and time-consuming manual verifications.
 Advanced ID checks will be used for online ID verification and represent a solid barrier to fake IDs.
-One of the most important features in online identity proofing is live facial identification.
-It ensures that the document's actual owner is present during the identity proofing.
+Live facial identification is one of the most important features of online identity proofing.
+It ensures that the document's actual owner is present during identity proofing.